Probate Process in Florida

 - Selected for Super Lawyers® Rising Stars℠

-Overview of Florida's Probate Laws
+Understanding Florida's Probate Laws

 Probate is a court-supervised process of validating a will, gathering a decedent's assets, paying off the decedent's debts and taxes, and distributing what's left to the beneficiaries of the estate.